 Advising and representing people accused of committing a criminal offence

 We are highly recommended as an expert criminal defence law firm for people accused of committing a crime.
 Therefore, will be at your side, protecting your interests from the start.
 Because we understand the correct procedure regulators must follow when investigating or prosecuting an offence, we will carefully consider every step they take and challenge any laxity in compliance.

 Our criminal law team has in-depth experience in defending serious criminal charges such as money laundering offences.
-We work with the country’s top expert witnesses and focus on providing you with advice and representation you can trust.
+Our criminal law team solicitors work with the country’s top expert witnesses and focus on providing you with advice and representation you can trust.
 We know that your reputation, financial security, and possibly your freedom is at stake – therefore, we never give up until every appeal has been exhausted.

 Below are several common questions clients ask us concerning money laundering offences.

 Money laundering is defined as the “process of creating the appearance that large amounts of money obtained from serious crimes, such as drug trafficking or terrorist activity, originated from a legitimate source”.

 There are three phases involved in money laundering: